ACoTAI/SAGE-RL/README.md

-SAGE-GCN: Graph Convolutional Network based on Self-adaptive Stable Gate for Link Prediction in Dynamic Complex Networks
+SAGE-GCN: Graph Convolutional Network based on Self-adaptive Stables Gate for Link Prediction in Dynamic Complex Networks
 ============================================
 A **PyTorch** implementation of **SAGE-GCN**.